History and Highlights of Pasco

 , the United States' development of the atomic bomb, to the nearby Hanford Site

 .
-Pasco, along with the rest of the area, played an vital support role in that effort and Pasco was home to Naval Air Station Pasco
+Pasco, along with the rest of the area, played an vital support role in that effort.
+Pasco was also home to Naval Air Station Pasco

 (the current Tri-Cities Airport